Hussainajhar8/devops_notes/terraform/README.md

 ### Terraform's Parallelism
 - By default, Terraform provisions resources concurrently with a maximum of 10 concurrent resource operations.
 This setting is controlled by the `parallelism` configuration option in Terraform, which can be set globally in the Terraform configuration file or on a per-module basis.

-- Adjustments can be made to control the level of parallelism:
+- Adjustments can be made to control the level of parallelism:<br>
 ![alt text](img/image-44.png)

 ### Where Workspace TFStates are Stored